0bkevin/mustafinho/AMA.md

 Yes

 ## What are you looking for in a company?

-.
-My goal is to get involved in the exciting and freaking out startup environment, working out to raise a company from the bottom to the top..
+My goal is to get involved in the exciting and freaking out startup environment, working out to raise a company from the bottom to the top.

 I don't want to work in a monotonous company in which everything is perfect and most of the processes are already established.
-I want to create those processes.
-Propose, design ideas and implement them
+I want to create and establish those processes.
+Really I would like to work in an enviromment in where I can propose, design and implment ideas that can really improve the company and the services that offers.

 I want to work in a company that really believes in what they are doing, a company that wants to make some real change in the way we use things (for better) to improve people’s lives.